-Cloud SDK provides an installer for each supported platform.
-It can be deployed either interactively or non-interactively.
+The Google Cloud CLI provides an installer for each supported platform and can be deployed interactively or non-interactively.

-Cloud SDK quickly in an interactive mode.
-When you run the installer, it
+Google Cloud CLI in an interactive mode.
+When you run the installer,

-downloads Cloud SDK components and installs them on the local system.
-It also
+it downloads Google Cloud CLI components and installs them on the local

-performs additional setup tasks like adding Cloud SDK components to your
+system.
+It also performs additional setup tasks like adding gcloud CLI

 curl https://sdk.cloud.google.com | bash

-- If you'd like to add Cloud SDK command-line tools to your
+- To add gcloud CLI command-line tools to your

 PATHand enable command completion, answer